-3.2 University's Common Curriculum (Total: 61 cps)
+3.2 University's Common Curriculum

-3.2.1 Apart from Major study, students are also required to study 61 cps of other courses to fulfill the requirement of University's undergraduate common curriculum which includes General Education, Language Enhancement, and Electives (including Second Majors and Minors).
+3.2.1 Apart from Major study, students are also required to study other courses to fulfill the requirement of University's undergraduate common curriculum which includes General Education, Language Enhancement, and Electives (including Second Majors and Minors).
 It is a complement to help the programme groom its students to be capable of tackling diverse issues within and among people, organizations and communities.